 If your primary insurance plan is Medicare, we will ask for specific information when you are first admitted into our program.
 Medicare has very strict guidelines about how and when it will pay for these therapies.
 We will need to review your medical history to determine if Medicare will pay for your therapy.
-If your infusion therapy qualifies for Part B reimbursement, you will be responsible for a 20% co-payment on every claim, and a yearly deductible.
+If your infusion therapy qualifies for Part B reimbursement, you will be responsible for a 20% co-payment on every claim, and a yearly deductible unless you have supplemental insurance that covers these amounts.